grosjeanma/Samantha/report/report.md

 Moreover, manual anonymization is labor-intensive and technically complex, and most educators do not have the time, tools, or expertise to do it reliably.
 Commercial solutions, when available, are often not adapted to the specific needs of academic environments — they may be costly, closed-source, or too generic.
 As a result, teachers are left with tons of valuable but unusable video data, constrained by their responsibility to protect personal data and comply with strict data protection laws such as the General Data Protection Regulation (GDPR) and the Swiss Federal Act on Data Protection (FADP).

 This report presents a solution to this pressing need: a lightweight, transparent, and freely available video anonymization tool designed specifically for educators.
 Developed at the University of Teacher Education, Vaud (HEP Vaud), this software empowers teachers and researchers to anonymize video content easily and securely.
-It ensures that PII such as facial data is removed or pseudonymized, thereby making videos reusable even if consent is later withdrawn, and opening new possibilities for ethical educational research and practice.
+It ensures that private informations such as facial data is removed or pseudonymized, thereby making videos reusable even if consent is later withdrawn, and opening new possibilities for ethical educational research and practice.

 ## 2. Theoretical Foundations